aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 We've learned that intermediate stream operations take a stream as input, modify the stream, and output a resulting stream.

 The key takeaways about intermediate stream operations from this section should be:
-- Intermediate stream operations quite surprisingly do not produce an end result.
-They use lazy evaluation, which means that stream processing does not activate until a **terminal stream operation** is encountered.
+- Intermediate stream operations quite surprisingly don't produce an end result.
+They use lazy evaluation, which means that stream processing doesn't activate until a **terminal stream operation** is encountered.
 - **The order of your stream operations matter.** Ordering them incorrectly could have a negative performance impact.

-In this demo, we'll first look at some of the commonly used intermediate stream operations.
+In this demo, we'll first look at some commonly used intermediate stream operations.
 After that, we'll see that no processing happens until a terminal operation occurs.
 Finally, we'll look at what happens when you don't order your intermediate operations correctly.

 ### Commonly Used Intermediate Stream Operations